Thomashighbaugh/fiction-fabricator/README.md

 - `--resume FOLDER_PATH`: Point to an existing project folder (e.g., `20240315-space-opera-saga-f3a4b1c9`) to continue a previously started job.
 - `--prompt FILE_PATH`: Provide the path to a `.txt` file containing your book idea.
 This is only used when starting a _new_ project (ignored if `--resume` is used).
+- `--lorebook JSON_FILE`: Load a Tavern AI format lorebook to provide world-building context during story generation.
+- `--create-lorebook JSON_FILE`: Launch the interactive lorebook manager to create or edit lorebooks with LLM assistance.
+- `--create-prompt`: Transform a basic story idea into a comprehensive, detailed prompt using LLM assistance.

 ## Project Files